Is your first restaurant doing well, with strong results, and are you now considering expanding your business by opening a second restaurant?

 Diversify, strengthen or duplicate?

-A second restaurant is not necessarily a copy-paste of the first.
-It can be part of :
+A second restaurant isn't necessarily a carbon copy of the first one.
+It can be part of:

 This project must be based on a long-term vision, and not simply on a desire for rapid growth.
 A good indicator?
 If your concept is easy to replicate (clear procedures, short menu, simplified sourcing), then you have real duplication potential.